muschellij2/upper_limb_gt3x_prosthesis/index.md

 [1] TRUE
 ```

 Thus, we see that the sampling rate is indeed represented accurately in the data.
-Note, in some instances, the last second may not have full data, which can be checked using the `tail` of `acc$data.out`.
+Note, in some instances, the last second may not have full data, which can be checked using the `tail` of `acc$data`.

 ## What is a GT3X file?